donders-research-data-management/rdm-ontology/doc/help/user-manual/transfer-data/YodaDrive.rst

    .. figure:: images/Yoda_instellingen_anoniem.png

    *	*Drive letter*: Select a drive letter - any free letter is okay.
-   *	*URL*: Either enter https://webdav.data-acc.ru.nl to access all your collections or enter the link to a specific collection you are working on.
+   *	*URL*: Either enter ${repositoryWebdavUrl} to access all your collections or enter the link to a specific collection you are working on.
    *	*Login*: Your u-number or z-number followed by @ru.nl
    *	*Password*: Your password belonging to your RDR account
    *  Check the following boxes: *Remember Password* (only if you are working on a personal PC or laptop), *Auto-mount drive* and *Start with Windows*